fact-project/single_photon_extractor/thoughts_about_FACT_intermediate_file_format.md

 sys     0m8.046s
 ```
 output file size: 86MB
 gzip took 13 seconds --> zipped file size: 30MB

 Note: when not doing `PerformanceMeasuringProcess` the thing takes the same time.
+Note: now we use `gzip="true"` for the JSONWriter in the xml directly.